What is an Adoption Plan?

 - What is best for you?

-Don’t worry, an Adoption Choices adoption specialist will work with you on your adoption plan to make sure the adoption process matches your wishes.
+Don’t worry, an Adoption Choices of Colorado adoption specialist will work with you in sorting out the answers to these questions and working out the details for your adoption plan to make sure the adoption process matches your wishes.

 - Be flexible when you create your adoption plan.
 You don’t know exactly how you will feel through the adoption process nor post-placement.